Summit Elevation (m): 3411

 The summit views were stunning in every direction.
 It felt so good to be on top of King George!
 I remember looking at the east face from my Northover Ridge hike back in 2006 thinking that I’d never have the skills or ability to reach his summit.
 Funny how the years change you.
 I realize that my route was “easy” and that others have done far more serious climbs, but for me this was a great moment.
 I don’t measure myself against others – that’s a losing game.
 I only measure against me – and this one felt great.

-After ascending Princess Mary we egressed towards the normal bivy site for King George and from there we bagged Mount Prince George the next day.
+After ascending Princess Mary we exited towards the regular bivy site for King George and from there we bagged Mount Prince George the next day.
 After descending the King George Glacier to the normal bivy, we descended our route from the previous day to Fynn Creek and out to the Palliser River and Settlers Road.